 As with every fabric, there are some drawbacks.
 Here’s what I learned while using fleece covers:

 - Fleece (as mentioned before) is water-repellent, but it is not waterproof like a PUL diaper cover.
+More frequent changes will be needed.

 - Fleece can result in compression leaks when the diaper underneath is soaked.
 The more thick and absorbent your diaper is, the better a fleece cover will work.
-The trade-off is that your baby is going to have a bulkier bottom!
+The trade-off is that your baby is going to have a bulkier bottom.

 - Fleece is synthetic so over time it might become stinky from trapped odors and detergent buildup, unlike wool.
 Use a good, strong detergent for thorough cleaning, and consider a good stripping if you suspect there’s buildup or detergent residue.